FGEHA Authorizes Auction Of 19 Commercial Plots In G-13, G-14 - UrduPoint

 Islamabad.

-As per the details, the prime location of these plots makes them suitable for a range of purposes, including multi-use businesses, shopping centers, corporate offices, and banks.
+As per the details, the prime location of these plots makes them suitable for a range of purposes, including multi-use businesses, shopping centres, corporate offices, and banks.

 The reasons to consider these plots for investment include their ideal location, affordable pricing, and modern facilities, he added.